 The Thermos Freestyle Kit Lunch Box is really sturdy; the multiple compartments are great for mixing and matching an entire day’s worth of food.
 The insert has four separate sections with removable pieces: two round containers (one medium and one small - ideal for condiments or dips) and two rectangular inserts (perfectly sized for sandwiches or carrot sticks).
 The snap lid has rubber dividers, so there’s no spillage or leaks between compartments.
 (The blue is sold out, but purple is still available here.)

-If compartments are too constraining, this PackIt FLEX Bento Box is easy to adjust into different configurations.
-The removable dividers are flexible enough to bend, creating different sizes and shapes for compartments - corner off a section for grapes or split it right down the middle for a sandwich.
+If compartments are too constraining, this Sistema KLIP IT collection is easy to adjust into different configurations.
+The removable dividers are flexible enough to bend, creating different sizes and shapes for compartments - corner off a section for grapes or split it right down the middle for a sandwich. $16.52/three at Amazon.

 Bento boxes are convenient, but they are also an investment (most go for $30+).
-If lost items are an issue for a school-age child or teen, a BPA-free Ziploc Divided Rectangle container can be reused until it is ready to be recycled.
-If instead they get left behind on a field trip or at the library or who-knows-where, at 2 for under $6, it’s a manageable loss.
+If lost items are an issue for a school-age child or teen, a BPA-free Ziploc divided containers can be reused until it is ready to be recycled.
+If instead they get left behind on a field trip or at the library or who-knows-where, it’s a manageable loss. $4.95/three at Amazon.